Output Quality

 Mature workflow (8+ weeks): Should see mostly Tier 1-2.
 The workflow is stable and reliable.

 If you’re stuck at Tier 3-4 despite multiple iterations, the workflow probably needs redesign—not just input tweaks.
-Maybe the task isn’t well-suited for AI assistance, or maybe it should be broken into smaller components.

 Time Budgets for Review